 On June 22, the fort was attacked by the Indians.
 With the fort under siege, Colonel Henry Bouquet was dispatched from Carlisle by the British to relieve those surrounded in Fort Pitt.
 When Guyasuta and the other Indians learned of Bouquet’s approach, they left the area of the fort and met the British in open engagement at Bushy Run, where the British triumphed.

-Eventually, Pontiac’s War, which at one time had been known as Pontiac and Guyasuta’s War, with Guyasuta having played such an integral role in the uprising, was squelched.
+Pontiac’s War had at one time been known as Pontiac and Guyasuta’s War because Guyasuta played such an integral role in the uprising.
+Eventually, it was squelched.

 When it became clear that the British were here to stay, Guyasuta helped with the peace negotiations of 1764 and 1765.
 He was particularly instrumental in the release of prisoners taken during the uprising.
 After the war’s conclusion, it was reported that Guyasuta was a frequent visitor to Fort Pitt and acted as a liaison between the British government, settlers, and Native Americans.

 When revolution broke out in the colonies, Guyasuta chose to remain neutral, but as the conflict raged, he was forced to choose sides and fought for the British in battles at Ligonier and in the burning of Hannastown.
 When this war found the colonists the victors and once again, Guyasuta worked to establish peace in the region.